Clearing the Air

 To completely avoid exposing others to secondhand smoke in an outdoor area, a person who is smoking may have to move as far as 25 feet from others — which is not always possible in public places or on the job.3

 Secondhand smoke can cause a number of health problems in infants and children, including more frequent and severe asthma attacks, respiratory infections, ear infections, and sudden infant death syndrome (SIDS).
-As in adults, it can cause coronary heart disease, stroke, and lung cancer.4
+As in adults, it can cause coronary heart disease, stroke, and lung cancer.4 There is conclusive evidence that in addition to nicotine, most e-cigarette products contain and emit numerous potentially toxic substances.5

 What is the solution?

 Passing smoke-free policies is an important step in creating healthy environments.
-According to the federal Centers for Disease Control, the only way to fully protect nonsmokers from secondhand smoke is to eliminate smoking in homes, worksites and public places.5
+According to the federal Centers for Disease Control, the only way to fully protect nonsmokers from secondhand smoke is to eliminate smoking in homes, worksites and public places.6

 What about vaping?